sahilgupta17/sahilgupta17/README.md

 - 🔭 I’m currently working on some cool stuff.
 Stay tuned...
 - 🎓 Computer Science junior at University of Massachusetts Amherest, USA
-- 👯 I’m looking to collaborate on mMchine Learning and Mobile App Development projects.
+- 👯 I’m looking to collaborate on Machine Learning, Web and Mobile App Development projects.
 - 💬 Feel free to reach me out for project collabortions, internship  and job opportunities or just to talk
 - 📫 You can email with at sahgupta@umass.edu
 - ⚡ Hobbies: Love reading books with a cup of coffee, play Badminton and try out new food